 So between my ankle, the dog and a change in the weather that has aggravated the arthritis in both knees and both shoulders, I could have done without the renewal quote for the car insurance landing on the doormat.

 It’s a sporty, 1.7 diesel Vauxhall Corsa, which begs the question, why am I being quoted for the Battleship Potemkin?
-Touch wood, cross fingers, I’ve never claimed on car insurance in forty years.
+Touch wood, cross fingers, ever since I had to get instant car insurance upon getting my licence in a hurry – I’ve never claimed on car insurance in forty years.
 Why, then, do I get stuffed every year?
 It’s gone up 17.5% this year.
 How does that sit with inflation figures of less than 2%?
 The word ‘shafted’ springs to mind, but shopping around, I find it’s still one of the lowest quotes.

 By one o’clock this afternoon, I was on a low ebb.
 My ankle was screaming, my knees were griping, the dog was moaning and I was grumbling, and my temper was simmering on gas mark 7.